 Boarding for Dogs at East Orlando Animal Hospital

-We love all pets, and take our commitment to pampering dogs seriously!
+We love all pets, and take our commitment to pamper dogs seriously!
 To keep them happy and healthy, we offer four different luxury dog boarding suites, with a theme to suit every dog.
-Each of our luxury suites include extra playtime and a treat at bedtime.
+Each of our luxury suites includes extra playtime and a treat at bedtime.

 Tips for Reducing Stress While Boarding